Administration of medication procedures

 - Record of Administration of Medications (DOCX 266 KB)

-- Student safety – Administration of medication (webpage)
+- Student health and physical care – Administration of medication (staff only)

 - Important information for parents of children who carry their own medication at school and/or who self medicate (DOCX 47 KB)